-- 1.5 Stage 1 of the Infrastructure Delivery Plan identified the following areas of infrastructure which are currently over capacity or are forecasted to be over capacity within the next 15 years prior to any Local Plan growth: - the highway network in and around Whitehaven, leading to a potential need for a relief road around the town - increased demand on the electricity network due to increased demand for low carbon technology; - an increase in demand for the number of electric vehicle charging points; - required improvements to the drainage system in Millom; - an increase in primary school places in Haverigg; - an increased demand for GP services and Extra Care Housing due to an ageing population; and - increased investment in the current indoor sports facilities due to the age of the current facilities and the increased demand for gymnastics, swimming and indoor bowls - 1.6 This Stage 2 document builds upon the baseline findings by considering how the Local Plan growth will affect already identified infrastructure constraints as well as identifying any potential new issues where additional infrastructure improvements are required.
-As part of this, the document includes an Infrastructure Delivery Schedule at Appendix 1 to identify how the infrastructure will be delivered and how it will be funded.
-It is intended that the Infrastructure Delivery Schedule will be updated throughout the Plan period as schemes are delivered or new schemes are required.
+- 1.5 Stage 1 of the Infrastructure Delivery Plan identified the following areas of infrastructure which are currently over capacity or are forecasted to be over capacity within the next 15 years prior to any Local Plan growth: - the highway network in and around Whitehaven, leading to a potential need for a relief road around the town - increased demand on the electricity network due to increased demand for low carbon technology; - an increase in demand for the number of electric vehicle charging points; - required improvements to the drainage system in Millom; - an increase in primary school places in Haverigg; - an increased demand for GP services and Extra Care Housing due to an ageing population; and - increased investment in the current indoor sports facilities due to the age of the current facilities and the increased demand for gymnastics, swimming and indoor bowls - 1.6 Stage 2 of the Infrastructure Delivery Plan builds upon the baseline findings by considering how the Local Plan growth will affect already identified infrastructure constraints as well as identifying any potential new issues where additional infrastructure improvements are required.
+As part of this, the document includes an Infrastructure Delivery Schedule to identify how the infrastructure will be delivered and how it will be funded.
+It is intended that the Infrastructure Planning Document, and the associated Infrastructure Delivery Schedule, will be updated throughout the Plan period as schemes are delivered or new schemes are required.
 To do this, the Council will monitor the infrastructure requirements across the district and maintain open dialogue with stakeholders and infrastructure providers.